China's Geography : its Mountains, Basins, Rivers and Plains

 Loess Plateau

-Famous for giving the Yellow River its name, the yellow loess plateau stretches south of the Gobi Desert covering Shanxi and parts of Ningxia; Gansu and Shaanxi.
+Famous for giving the Yellow River its color, the yellow loess plateau stretches south of the Gobi Desert covering Shanxi and parts of Ningxia; Gansu and Shaanxi.
 Loess (fine calcareous sand and silt) forms in places a 197 feet [60 meters] thick layer of friable yellow earth with an average altitude of 3,281 feet [1,000 meters].
 The soil retains water well, and that is the reason that this dry region can still produce high crop yields.
 Over-cultivation of the land over the centuries has removed the important vegetation that bound the soil together; and now vegetation is sparse.
 Trees find it hard to become established in the fine, dry earth.
 Rainfall is infrequent but heavy and these deluges move vast amounts of material causing flash flooding.
 Terracing of the hills has greatly increased the area available for cultivation.
 Traditionally houses were made by excavating caves into loess cliffs (most famously at Yan'an), the caves are cool in summer and warm in winter.

 mount everest, everest, himalayas